-The Hospital has not materially altered its accounts receivable and revenue recognition policies during fiscal year 2020 and did not have significant write-offs from third-party payers related to collectability in fiscal years 2020 or 2019.
+The Hospital has not materially altered its accounts receivable and revenue recognition policies during fiscal year 2021 and did not have significant write-offs from third-party payors related to collectability in fiscal years 2021 or 2020.

 Inventories

 Inventories, which consist primarily of medical supplies and drugs, are stated at the lower of cost (based on the first-in, first-out method), or market.